palminski/nosql-social-media-pineapple/README.md

 ## Description
 A simple server that modifies and retrieves data from a nosql database based on API calls

+A video demonstrating the usage of this project can be viewed [here](https://drive.google.com/file/d/1GcXSgSVFf_9e3dTcjRGtB3DxUHvvQk8D/view)

 ## Table of Contents
 [Installation](#installation)
 [Usage](#usage)